Church schools are smaller and more selective than secular schools. Discipline, pastoral care, and staff ratios are no different.

-Even though only 6% of the UK population regularly attend church or mosque or synagogue or temple, 26% of children attend a school with religious character, or “faith school”.
-98-99% of those are “church schools”; affiliated to the Anglican or Catholic Churches.
+Even though only 6% of the UK population regularly worship, 26% of children attend a school with religious character.
+These faith schools account for over 30% of UK schools.
+98.5% of them are church schools, affiliated to the Anglican or Catholic Churches.

 Are academic results better in church schools?

-However, scraping beneath the headlines more thorough analyses have shown that it is not the faith of the school which accounts for the academic performance of the pupils, but the socio economics and demographics of the schools’ pupils.
-In other words, exam performance is faith neutral and simply reflects relative wealth.
+More thorough analyses suggest that it is not the faith of the school which accounts for the academic performance.
+It is the socioeconomics and demographics of the pupils.
+In other words, exam performance is faith neutral and simply reflects relative wealth and parental engagement.

 How does this come about?
-Well, church schools, especially “faith heavy” schools, can select pupils on religious criteria if they are over-subscribed.
+Well, church schools, especially Voluntary Controlled Schools, can select pupils on religious criteria if they are over-subscribed.
 As simple as that.
 And how do those pupils and their parents demonstrate their religious credentials?
-Cue the reference from the local vicar!
+I think the phrase is “pew barging”.